 Like everywhere else in the United States, the Kentucky fireworks laws are unique to that specific state.
-Before using any type of fireworks such as wedding sparklers, it is very important to know all of the Kentucky fireworks laws to prevent any type of fines or legal problems on your big day.
+Before using any type of fireworks such as sparklers for weddings, it is very important to know all of the Kentucky fireworks laws to prevent any type of fines or legal problems on your big day.

 Whether you live in Lexington, Louisville, Owensboro, or any other city in Kentucky, breaking the local fireworks laws can ruin your wedding in a big hurry; even though it’s home to the Mammoth-Flint Cave system, the largest underground cave in the world (300 miles long).
 Below we have list the current Kentucky fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.